cvmiller/ipv6-httpd/README.md

 ## Motivation

-The python module `httpServer` supports IPv4 out of the box with the simple command:
+The python module `SimpleHTTPServer` supports IPv4 out of the box with the simple command:

 ```
 python -m SimpleHTTPServer